robindavidgames/ci-project02/README.md

 Full House Dice is a JavaScript implementation of an original game that I have designed.
 It is a casual game for a general audience.

 ## Features
+* Javascript code to dynamically create the page elements.
+This could have been achieved by simply creating 35 divs, but I wanted to see if I could use the JS code to create simpler HTML.
+Conceivably, I could expand or contract the number of divs in the play area with no change to the HTML.

 ## Testing